Zeght/Morefun/README.md

 Pass a clip downscaled with Dither_resize16 to completely fix gradients or use iter=true (stolen from a certain encoder's blog) for actually precise debicubic at half speed
 ###Mdenoise
 Simple MDegrain wrapper.
 Disable cachesuper if you want to use backward seeking.

+If altsad is defined then Mdenoise returns two interleaved clips: even frames are result of denoising with "sad", odd frames - "altsad".
 ###MoreFun
-modified gradfun3 with following changes (not tested well) *different defaults: smode=2, lsb=lsb_in=true
+modified gradfun3 with following changes (not tested well):
+*different defaults: smode=2, lsb=lsb_in=true
 *thr_edg removed
-*removegrain instead of Dither_removegrain_emul because rgtools works with all colorspaces *optional maskclip, merged with internal rangemask *optional chroma rangemasking (chromamask=true to mask chroma with chroma-based mask mixedmask=true to merge chroma-based and luma-based masks)
+*removegrain instead of Dither_removegrain_emul because rgtools works with all colorspaces *optional maskclip, merged with internal rangemask *optional chroma rangemasking (chromamask=true to mask chroma with chroma-based mask, mixedmask=true to merge chroma-based and luma-based masks)
-*optional blur with big radius and big rangemask(bigmode=0 for Dither_smoothgrad, bigmode>1 for Dither_Bilateral and mask computed with pseudo (8+log(bigmode)) precision)
+*optional blur with big radius and big rangemask(bigmode=0 for Dither_smoothgrad, bigmode>1 for Dither_Bilateral and mask computed with pseudo (8+log(bigmode))-bit precision)
 *debug=2 shows clip after blurring with big radius, debug=1 stacks usual small radius rangemask with the big one
 ##shortcuts.avsi
 Some shortcuts.
 Used by some scripts from MoreFun.avsi